It is her solid experience, talent,

 more than just clashing steel; each fight tells a story, and each meeting

-of weapons is a scene full of suspense, intrigue, and sometimes even humor.
+of weapons is a scene full of suspense, intrigue, and sometimes humor.

 Her primary specialty is European swordplay, but Brown’s repertoire also